 Instead, when you go toward the emotion, you allow it to play itself out and peter out.
 Emotions are like the tide, they ebb and flow like the water line on the beach.
 Wait for the ebb and you can ride the flow.

-This can be painful, and if it is too painful in the moment, do not do it then.
+This can be painful, and if it is too painful in the moment, do not do it at that moment.
 Wait for a time when you can handle this exercise better.
 Trying to “make something happen” when you aren’t ready can be just as damaging as allowing the pain to remain because you won’t deal with it.

 In the end, however, this can be an exercise that can become second-nature and therefore easier and easier to practice each time you do.